-Foundation Center libraries and some Cooperating Collections subscribe to the following databases that can help in researching individual donations (check your nearest location for availability):
+Foundation Center libraries and some Funding Information Network locations subscribe to databases that can help in researching individual donors.
+Check your nearest location for availability.

 Again, these resources will not necessarily be comprehensive for all nonprofits or donors since availability of data largely depends on how much information a nonprofit or donor will disclose voluntarily.

 Foundation and corporate donations

 Information on foundation and corporate donors typically is more accessible.
 Private foundations, including private corporate foundations, must publicly disclose all of their grants in their annual tax filings.

 Direct corporate giving is not subject to the same public disclosure rules, but corporations might share who they support in order to build their community image.